 Captain Cook – Italian/Belgian restaurant with a large selection of pizzas and plenty of vegetarian and vegan dishes.

-I hope this post has inspired you to book a trip to Ypres – you definitely should!
-The city is fascinating, and there is so much to learn here!
+I hope this post has inspired you to book a trip to Ypres – you definitely should! it’s one of the best cities to visit in Belgium, and there is so much to learn here!
 I had such a blast writing this post of the best things to do in Ypres that I’m desperate to book my second trip there now!